The Don't-do list when you're going broke

 ● Don’t hang out with people who stress you.
 You can hear these idle (usually jobless) fellows in the kopitiam or the mall, complaining loudly about friends, relatives, the government and taxi drivers.

 ● Don’t buy lottery tickets.
-An informal survey by a local newspaper reveals that many Singaporeans spend $800-$2,000 each on lottery tickets and bets every month.
-Many of these individuals are jobless, so they have all the time in the world to queue at the lottery counter.
+An informal survey by a local newspaper reveals that every month, many Singaporeans spend $800-$2,000 each on lottery tickets and bets.
+Most of these individuals are jobless, so they have all the time in the world to queue at the lottery counter.

 ● Don’t push your kids too hard; let them have a chance to grow up.
-A senior manager in a telco manufacturing plant tells me she has to take a week off from work at the beginning of the year to accompany her son on his first few days in primary school.
+Fong Leng, my old friend in the IT and telecommunication industry, tells me she has to take a week off from work at the beginning of the year to accompany her son on his first few days in primary school.
 She felt stressed out because the teachers from Day 1 are already stressing the kid with homework, performance tests and ranking.

-Each time you want to change the world or push your kid to take up ballet and play the cello, just chant this phrase: Let sleeping dogs lie . . . let sleeping dogs lie.
+Each time you want to change the world or push your kid to take up ballet and play the cello, just chant this phrase: Let sleeping dogs lie... let sleeping kids lie...

 Of course not all stress can be avoided, and it is not healthy to avoid a situation or an issue that needs to be addressed, such as your kids not doing well in school, or you allowing your body to get flabby through over-eating and not exercising.

 ● Don’t make appointments or commitments that are difficult to keep.
 Take control.
 If you have an important appointment in Orchard Road, and you know the traffic there is hell, start your journey much earlier than you would normally do.
-Better still, don’t accept an appointment in Orchard Road.
+Better still, don’t accept appointments in Orchard Road and other car-clogged shopping districts.

 ● Don’t make appointments to have lunch or dinner in cafes or restaurants.
 All restaurants serve overpriced food, and all cafes served overpriced tea or coffee.
 There's nothing wrong dining out with friends in kopitiams.

 ● Don’t start a business.
-Whether it is to operate a food stall, open a shop or import electronic stuff from Shenzhen, China, don't!
-In six months of business, you are guaranteed to lose all your money (and your friends' and relatives' money that you borrowed), lose all self-confidence and self-respect, and even your own life (like jumping from a bridge to escape creditors and loan sharks).
+Whether it is to sell food in a coffeeshop stall or sex in a massage spa (the two favourite startup options in Singapore), don’t!
+In six months of business, you are guaranteed to lose all your money (and your friends’ and relatives’ money that you’ve borrowed), lose all self-confidence and self-respect, and even your own life (like jumping from a bridge to escape creditors and loan sharks).

 Positive actions